rizinorg/book/src/crackmes/avatao/01-reverse4/vmloop.md

 this function is a bit incomplete.
 This means that we can't really use the graph view now, so either we just use visual mode, or fix those basic blocks.
-The entire function is just 542 bytes long, so we certainly could reverse it without the aid of the graph mode, but since this writeup aims to include as much r2 wisdom as possible, I'm going to show you how to define basic blocks.
+The entire function is just 542 bytes long, so we certainly could reverse it without the aid of the graph mode, but since this writeup aims to include as much rizin wisdom as possible, I'm going to show you how to define basic blocks.

 First, lets analyze what we already have!
 First, *rdi* is put into local_3.